A huppah—often spelled "chuppah"—is a Jewish wedding canopy with four open sides. A Jewish wedding ceremony typically occurs under a huppah.

 Brian and Kia Silverman's quilted huppah

-The bride and groom are brought to the huppah (wedding canopy) by both parents.
+- The bride and groom are brought to the huppah (wedding canopy) by parents.
 It is a symbol of the home to be built and shared by the couple.
 It is open on all sides, just as Abraham and Sarah had their tent open all sides to welcome their friends and family.
-Four friends and family members will hold up the poles of our huppah, symbolizing the importance of family and friendship in supporting and strengthening our home.
+Friends and family members will hold up the poles of our huppah, symbolizing the importance of family and friendship in supporting and strengthening our home.

 Surrounded by loved ones whose joy and prayers are with you, you stand at this huppah, a symbol of your new home.
 Its four sides are open, symbolizing the importance of community and of participation in each other's lives.
 Friends and family fill the home.
 May your home be a shelter against the storms, a haven of peace, a stronghold of faith and love.

-Jewish clergy have various blessings in Hebrew to offer here, and you should speak to them about their choices.
+Jewish clergy have various blessings in Hebrew to offer here.

-The canopy is often seen as representing the protective blanket of God, and the love and presence of special people who have died and/or simply could not make the wedding.
-Talking about the huppah is often a good time for offering a moment of silence to remember these people.
-With close family and friends, their names are often provided to the clergy and read aloud before the silence.
+The wedding canopy can be seen as representing the protective blanket of God, and the love and presence of special people who have died and/or simply could not make the wedding.
+During the ceremony, introducing the huppah can be a good time for offering a moment of silence to remember these people.
 Again, ask your clergy for their preference and advice here.